romeshl/Gemini-AI-Mock-Interviewer-MissionReady-Mission3/README.md

 ## Task 3.
 Daily Standup
+Started the meetings from 22/07/2024.
+Had 4 meetings.

 ## Task 4.
 Participate in Ideation Session
-SKIPPED
+SKIPPED as we don't have a UX designer.

 ## Task 5.
 Build a Mock Job Interview Application using Generative AI
-This repo contains all the APIs.
+This repo contains the project.
 You can access them by following [instructions](#instructions) above.

 ## Task 6.
 Present at Show and Tell
 Presenting online on 25/07/2024 from 6:00PM onwards.